Work with us

 - Fellows work directly at the leadership level of programs/agencies

-Recruitment and selection: PIF runs a robust external recruitment program.
-PIF requires applicants to pass skills & behavioral interviews before host agencies interview and select a fellow.
+Talent and selection: PIF runs a robust external recruitment program.
+PIF requires applicants to pass skills & behavioral interviews before requesting agencies interview and select a fellow.

-Hiring details: GSA hires fellows as full-time federal employees at the GS-15, Step 1 level in their first year, and details them to agencies through an Interagency Agreement (IAA) or service agreement.
+Interagency Agreements (IAA): GSA hires fellows as full-time federal employees at the GS-15, Step 1 level in their first year, and assigns them to agencies.
+The PIF program provides services to the requesting agency through an IAA.
+Our standard agreements are non-severable, reimbursable, services agreements.

-Work location and telework: This is a Washington, DC based fellowship.
-In coordination with the host agency, the fellowship supports telework options.
+Work location: This is a Washington, DC based fellowship.

 Duration: The PIF fellowship term lasts one year, with an option to be considered for a one year term extension.